Aschen/bash-promises/README.md

 Initialize the promise library.
 This function should be called before using the library.

-It can be called with `"strict"` to terminate the script if any promise fail.
+It can be called with `"strict"` to terminate the script and every child commands if any promise fail.
 This behavior is similar to `set -e`.

 ```bash